ccbaumler/lab-notes/README.md

    - **The document file name must not contain any whitespaces and must end in `.md`**
    	   - Whitespaces in filename will not work! (eg. `whitespaces in file names.md`)
    	   - Filename must contain `.md` at the end! (eg. `must-contain-.-md-at-the-end`)
-         - Name the files similar to this `2024-week-1.md`.
+     - Name the files similar to this -> `2024-week-1.md`.
+3. The contents of the document will be [rendered as markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+4. If you want to have unique titles for each document, include a yaml header with `title:`.
+See the template below.

-## A basic document template:
+## A basic document template for you (specifically)

 ```
 ---